 The modern art gallery spans two buildings near Dean Village (one of my favorite parts of Edinburgh).
 Both buildings host several rotating exhibits, so rarely will two visits be the same.
 Perhaps modern art isn’t everyone’s cup of tea, but I’ve found some really interesting pieces each time I visit.

 This is one of my favorite activities in Edinburgh and the perfect attraction for a rainy day.
 Honestly, what’s better than playing with eight adorable chihuahuas?
 The sessions are 50 minutes long for £10 ($13).
-You can add tea and cake onto your package for another £5 ($6.50).
+You can add tea and cake to your package for another £5 ($6.50).
 There are also birthday packages when one of the puppies has a birthday.
 The cafe is located in the New Town, and you have to book in advance if you want to visit.

 Maison de Moggy